There are still a few places around the world for unique, incredible wildlife encounters.

 For this incredible animal to put on such an amazing show within touching distance of us is likely to be the most wonderful wildlife encounter we will ever have!

-Enjoy this tiny bit of footage filmed by a fellow zodiac passenger, Matt.
+Enjoy this tiny bit of footage.
 We think you’ll agree, Antarctica treated us to one huge grand finale on our last day on the peninsula.

 A wave from a Fin Whale